 Level 2 Charging

 Most public EV chargers are Level 2 chargers.
 Level 2 charging is based on 240V, so it tends to be faster.
-Generally public stations will deliver between 6kW and 19 kW of power which translates to somewhere between 18 and 50 miles of range added per hour, but, in reality, most L2 chargers are of the 6kW variety.
+Generally public stations will deliver between 6kW and 19 kW of power which translates to somewhere between 18 and 50 miles of range added per hour, but, typically, most L2 chargers are in the 6-12kW range.
 While faster than L1, L2 charging is still not great for road trips unless you have lots of time on your hands and have long stops already planned.
 It is useful at your destination as it should be able to charge your car overnight.

 All L2 stations use the same plug standard called J1772 and looks something like this:

 The handle designs will vary but the plug itself is standardized.
 Your Tesla comes with an adapter that allows you to plug a J1772 connector into your charge port:

 Using the adapter is straightforward: plug the L2 charging handle into the wider end of the adapter and then plug the whole thing into the car (remember you will have to manually open the charge port door).
 When unplugging, as soon as you press the trigger or button on the L2 charging handle, charging stops and the car releases the handle.
 Perhaps the only trick to remember is that, as you unplug, use one hand to grasp the adapter and the other hand to grip the L2 charger handle, so you pull them both out at the same time, otherwise the adapter stays plugged into the car–it does not do any harm, but it’s a pain to try and pull out by itself.